Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 KEDA is more proactive.
 It monitors your event source and feeds this data back to the HPA resource.
 This way, KEDA can scale any container based on the number of events that need to be processed, before the CPU or memory usage goes up.
 You can also explicitly set which deployments KEDA should scale for you.
 So, you can tell it to only scale a specific application, e.g. the consumer.

-As KEDA seems to be able to just slot in to your cluster, it seems quite flexible on how you want to use it.
+As KEDA can be added to your existing cluster, it is quite flexible on how you want to use it.
 You don't need to do a code change and you don't need to change your other containers.
 It only needs to be able to look at your event source and the deployment(s) you are interested in scaling.

 That felt like a lot of words!
 Let's have a look at this diagram for a high-level view of what KEDA does.